markkcruz/markkcruz/README.md

-I'm currently a Student New Jersey Institute of Technology majoring in Computer Science!
+I'm currently a college student at New Jersey Institute of Technology majoring in Computer Science!
 I'm skilled in frontend web development, basic backend dev, and skilled in C++.
 I also work on Python based projects.

 <!---
 markkcruz/markkcruz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.